The million dollar question: Should you constantly let your dehumidifier run, or should you give it a little break? Well…let’s give it a look.

 If your humidity levels are higher than you desire, feel free to run your dehumidifier as long as you’d like.
 Just make sure your water reservoir is drained and you’re good to go.

 Hopefully this article helped you out.
-Let us know if you have any other questions!
+If you want to see our list of the best dehumidifiers on the market, visit our guide!
+Let us know if you have any other questions.